mdn/content/files/en-us/web/http/status/506/index.md

 {{HTTPSidebar}}

-The HTTP **`506 Variant Also Negotiates`** [server error response](/en-US/docs/Web/HTTP/Status#server_error_responses) status code is returned in Transparent Content Negotiation (TCN) when there is recursive content negotiation.
+The HTTP **`506 Variant Also Negotiates`** [server error response](/en-US/docs/Web/HTTP/Status#server_error_responses) status code is returned during Transparent Content Negotiation (TCN) when there is recursive loop in the process of selecting a resource.

-Transparent content negotiation enables a client to retrieve the best variant of a given resource when the server supports multiple variants.
+Transparent Content Negotiation enables a client and server to collaboratively decide the best variant of a given resource when the server has multiple variants.
-A server sends a `506` status code if it is sending a choice response which itself has multiple variants.
-This is due to a server misconfiguration with circular references in choice responses.
+A server sends a `506` status code due to server misconfiguration when there are circular references when creating choice responses.

+Transparent Content Negotiation is not supported in most modern browsers due to complexity in implementations, lack of standardization of how clients automatically choose from responses, and the additional round-trips that slow down client-server interaction.
+[Server-driven content negotiation](/en-US/docs/Web/HTTP/Content_negotiation#server-driven_content_negotiation) is instead common, where a server directly chooses the most appropriate resource for the client based on the request headers ({{HTTPHeader("Accept-Language")}}, {{HTTPHeader("Accept")}}, etc.).

 ## Status